Industrial ecology: History

 Industrial ecology was popularized in 1989 in a Scientific American article by Robert Frosch and Nicholas E. Gallopoulos.
 Frosch and Gallopoulos' vision was "why would not our industrial system behave like an ecosystem, where the wastes of a species may be resource to another species?
 Why would not the outputs of an industry be the inputs of another, thus reducing use of raw materials, pollution, and saving on waste treatment?"
 A notable example resides in a Danish industrial park in the city of Kalundborg.
 Here several linkages of byproducts and waste heat can be found between numerous entities such as a large power plant, an oil refinery, a pharmaceutical plant, a plasterboard factory, an enzyme manufacturer, a waste company and the city itself.
 Another example is the Rantasalmi EIP in Rantasalmi, Finland.
 While this country has had previous organically formed EIP's, the park at Rantasalmi is Finland's first planned EIP.

 The scientific field of industrial ecology has grown quickly.
 The Journal of Industrial Ecology (since 1997), the International Society for Industrial Ecology (since 2001), and the journal Progress in Industrial Ecology (since 2004) give Industrial Ecology a strong and dynamic position in the international scientific community.
-Industrial ecology principles are also emerging in various policy realms such as the idea of the circular economy.
-Although the definition of the circular economy has yet to be formalized, generally the focus is on strategies such as creating a circular flow of materials, and cascading energy flows.
+Industrial ecology principles are also emerging in various policy realms such as the circular economy.
+Although the definition of the circular economy has yet to be formalized, generally the focus is on strategies such as creating a circular flow of materials and cascading energy flows.
 An example of this would be using waste heat from one process to run another process that requires a lower temperature.
 The hope is that strategies such as this will create a more efficient economy with fewer pollutants and other unwanted by-products.

 Examples

 The Kalundborg industrial park is located in Denmark.
 This industrial park is special because companies reuse each other's waste (which then becomes by-products).
-For example, the Energy E2 Asnæs Power Station produces gypsum as a by-product of the electricity generation process; this gypsum becomes a resource for the BPB Gyproc A/S which produces plasterboards.
+For example, the Energy E2 Asnæs Power Station produces gypsum as a by-product of electricity generation; this gypsum becomes a resource for BPB Gyproc A/S which produces plasterboards.
 This is one example of a system inspired by the biosphere-technosphere metaphor: in ecosystems, the waste from one organism is used as inputs to other organisms; in industrial systems, waste from a company is used as a resource by others.

-Apart from the direct benefit of incorporating waste into the loop, the use of an eco-industrial park can be a means of making renewable energy generating plants, like Solar PV, more economical and environmentally friendly.
-In essence, this assists the growth of the renewable energy industry and the environmental benefits that come with replacing fossil-fuels.
+Apart from the direct benefit of incorporating waste into the loop, the use of an eco-industrial park can be a means of making renewable energy-generating plants, such as Solar PV, more economical and environmentally friendly.
+In essence, this assists the growth of the renewable energy industry and the environmental benefits that come with replacing fossil fuels.

 Additional examples of industrial ecology include: